Mount Kongo, Kansai’s Snowy Escape

 Poor spider!

 If you have time, walk around the top of the mountain.
-There are plenty of clearly marked trails that will give you plenty of opportunities to can enjoy the beautiful scenery.
+There are plenty of clearly marked trails that will give you plenty of opportunities to enjoy the beautiful scenery.
 The mountain top is completely covered with snow.

 Katsuragi Shrine